wp-plugins/soundcloud-is-gold/readme.txt

 = 1.0.3.2 =

-*Emergency fix linked to soundcloud server attack: Added user-agent header to request
+*Emergency fix linked to soundcloud server been attacked (DDoS): Added user-agent header to request.

 = 1.0.3 and 1.0.3.1 =
 * Fixed warning message related to xml not loading when allow_url_fopen is disable: Now using cURL as a first choice for getting xml, and then simplexml_load_file as a last desperate option.
 Thanks a million to Karl Rixon (http://www.karlrixon.co.uk/).